 RegTech solutions, which provide new levels of visibility over transactions, systems and decision processes, coupled with new developments such as machine learning capabilities can result in significantly increased productivity for the industry.

 At Accuity, we’ve been offering Fircosoft data-enabled technology solutions to meet complex financial crime compliance requirements for over 20 years.
 Our experience as a RegTech provider, before the term was even coined, allowed us to support all types of financial institutions in the optimisation of their workflows and in the automation of their screening processes.
-We will see at the next Mobey Forum event in Paris examples of the solutions that specifically address the efficiency challenges of financial crime compliance.

 How can RegTech help prevent financial crime?